 Ariely also elaborates upon the adverse effects of ‘Endowment effect’.
 Ownership of something can change our perspective about it.
 And, we, more often, value our assets more than they are actually worth.

-Ariely’s mission in his own words is to help us fundamentally rethink what makes us tick and help us steer clear of the dangerous quagmire of ‘repetition of mistakes’.
-And, he quite convincingly accomplishes his mission by the end of the book.
-The only problem, however, is that Ariely is not the only one striving to make us rethink our actions.
+At a fundamental level, his book helps you rethink what makes you tick.
+It also helps you make decisions to steer clear of the dangerous quagmire of ‘repetition of mistakes’.
+By the end of the book, he quite convincingly accomplishes his mission.
+The only problem is that Ariely is not the only one striving to make us rethink our actions.

 Finally, I enjoyed reading the book from a purely academic perspective.
-Ariely deserves the praise for the use of statistically significant results, however, I have questions about the methodology and conclusions that the author draws from the results (since no experiment detail comprises information related to the confidence interval, significance levels, etc.).
+Ariely deserves the praise for the use of statistically significant results.
+However, I have questions about the methodology and conclusions that he draws from the results (since no experiment detail comprises information related to the confidence interval, significance levels, etc.).

-In particular, a majority of the experiments were conducted on college campuses, so, there is a strong likelihood of the subjects being aware that they were in an experimental situation.
-And it’s well documented that subjects behave differently when they know that they are being observed and doubly so if they are knowledgeable about the techniques of psychological testing.
-Author, I feel, has fallen short of addressing these concerns.
+In particular, a majority of the experiments were conducted on college campuses.
+So, there is a strong likelihood of the subjects being aware that they were in an experimental situation.
+And it’s well documented that subjects behave differently when they know that they are being observed.
+Ariely, I feel, has fallen short of addressing these concerns.

 I found ‘Predictably Irrational’ both engaging and stimulating; it’s a book brimming with surprising insights about human behavior.
 I would highly recommend this book to those interested in fields of Behavioral Economics and Consumer behavior.
-As a companion reading, I would recommend the following: Levitt and Dubner’s ‘Freakonomics’ and ‘Superfreakonomics’, Malcolm Gladwell’s ‘The Tipping point’ and ‘Outliers’ and Tim Harford’s’The Undercover Economist’.
+As a companion reading, I would recommend the following: Levitt and Dubner’s ‘Freakonomics‘ and ‘Superfreakonomics‘.
+Add to that, Malcolm Gladwell’s ‘What the dog saw‘ and ‘Outliers‘ and Tim Harford’s’The Undercover Economist’.